osu-uwrt/riptide_setup/imu_3dm_gx4/README.md

 ## Output

 On launch, the node will configure the IMU according to the parameters and then enable streaming node.
-At least three topics are published:
+The following topics are published with syncrhrnoized timestamps:

 * `/imu_3dm_gx4/imu`: An instance of `sensor_msgs/Imu`.
 Orientation quaternion not provided in this message since is already part of the filter message.
 * `/imu_3dm_gx4/magnetic_field`: An instance of `sensor_msgs/MagneticField`.
 * `/imu_3dm_gx4/pressure`: An instance of `sensor_msgs/FluidPressure`.

-All of the above topics are published with synchronized timestamps.

-Additional topics will be published if `enable_filter` is true:
+The topic for the IMU's AEKF is published on a separate topic, and on an asyhcnronous timestamp:

 * `/imu_3dm_gx4/filter`: An instance of `imu_3dm_gx4/FilterOuput`.
-Custom message indicating all the onboard filter outputs.
+Thism message has been revised from the original KumarRobotics message to include additional data fields.

 ## Known Issues